oyhel/scatterplot-intensity-illumina/README.md

 - R-packages: ggplot2, tidyr and dplyr

 ## Expected format
-The tool expects a raw intensity GS report to have:
+The tool expects the export to have:
   - A header row
   - 3 first columns: name, chromosome and position of marker
   - After the 3 first columns - every 3 columns per sample: